VIDEO :: Ghost Articles Read w/Daniel

-The Mackenzie House house was built in 1830 for Toronto’s first mayor.
+Built in 1830 for Toronto’s first mayor.
 A man more American than English.

 William Lyon Mackenzie was known for his politics.
 Butting heads with English law and fighting for the rights of the people.
 Making him very unpopular with politicians.

 He respected the rebellious Americans and wasn’t shy about saying it.
 Just 7 years after this house was built, he’d led the biggest rebellion in Canadian history.
 Gathering militia and supporters to overthrow English rule.

 Mackenzie was chased out of Canada with his men, into Buffalo and were given asylum on Navy Island.
 He renamed the island “the new republic of Canada” and began plans on another invasion.
 It never happened.
 Mackenzie gave up.

 He lived in the United States for years.
 Then the love of the people brought him back.
 Citizens, fed up with English politics and corruption, said “Hey, remember that tough mayor we all loved… what ever happened to that guy?”

 Mackenzie returned to Toronto and worked here into old age.
 Retired here and in 1861 he died inside the house.

 He’s remembered most by his grand-kid.
 Son to William’s daughter Isabel Grace King.
 She named him after his grandfather.

 William Lyon Mackenzie King was Canada’s 10th Prime Minister.
 Kind of funny that Mackenzie King was a big believer in the paranormal.
 He ran séances inside the Laurier House in Ottawa.

 King took up spiritualism in the 1920s.
 Contacting the dead with friend Joan Patteson and mediums such as Etta Wriedt.
 Etta was a “direct voice” medium from Detroit.
 Her fame caught the attention of one Kristian Birkeland, a physicist.